LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: LLM-based Multi-Agent Blackboard System

 \paragraph{Search Agent:}

 Certain data science problems require task-specific knowledge about algorithms or domain expertise that the LLM may not possess.
-To address this, we design a web-search agent that retrieves relevant information from a search engine.
+Thus, we design a search agent that retrieves information from a search engine.
 This agent operates according to the prompt shown in Figure~\ref{fig:search-agent-prompt} in Appendix~\ref{app:prompts}.
-Given a request $r$ posted on the blackboard $\beta$, the agent first determines whether it is capable of addressing the request.
-It is specifically restricted to general web-based information retrieval and does not respond to requests involving access to local files or datasets.
-If the agent determines that the request can be answered, it enters an iterative search process with a maximum of $T_{\text{search}} = 3$ steps.
-At each step $t$, the agent generates a set of queries $\sQ_{t}$, which are submitted to a search engine---in this work, Google Custom Search Engine\footnote{We use Google Custom Search Engine, configured to exclude all websites associated with the datasets used in this paper to prevent data leakage: \url{https://developers.google.com/custom-search}}---to retrieve $k=3$ webpage per query.
-The content of the webpages are then extracted using \textit{beautifulsoup} library\footnote{Available at: \url{https://pypi.org/project/beautifulsoup4/}} to be presented to the search agent.
+Given a request $r$ on the blackboard $\beta$, the agent first determines whether it is capable of addressing the request.
+It is specifically restricted to general web-based information retrieval and does not respond to requests involving access to local files.
+If the agent determines feasibility, it enters an iterative search process with a maximum of $T_{\text{search}} = 3$ steps.
+At each step $t$, the agent generates a set of queries $\sQ_{t}$, which are submitted to a search engine---Google Custom Search Engine\footnote{We use Google Custom Search Engine, configured to exclude all websites related to the datasets used to prevent data leakage.}---to retrieve $k=3$ webpage per query.
+The content of the webpages are then extracted using \textit{beautifulsoup} library\footnote{\url{https://pypi.org/project/beautifulsoup4/}} to be presented to the search agent.
 The extracted documents are then evaluated by the agent to determine whether they provide sufficient information to answer the request.
 If so, the agent generates a response to the request, which is posted to the response board $\beta_r$.
 If the information is insufficient, a new set of queries is generated to continue gathering relevant data from the web.